zeekay/mocha-http-server/README.md

 ## mocha-http-server
 Lightweight HTTP server designed to run mocha tests in a browser.
-Bundles up your test modules automatically for the browser.
+Bundles up your test modules automatically, deduping dependencies and adds source map support.

 ### Features
-- Your tests can use `require` and all the node-goodies browserify supports and still run automatically in the browser.
+- Use CommonJS modules in your tests
+- Built-in modules supported via browserify shims.
 - Supports CoffeeScript test modules out of the box.
+- Automatic source map support in Chrome.

 ### CLI
 ```